Type hints: what and why

 a: int = 0 # typed value with default value

 The simple built-in types refer to int, str etc. They can also be types defined in third-party packages.
-As an example, the arguments of the previously mentioned maximum function use float.
+See the previous maximum function as an example.

 The Any type denotes that it can be any type.
 But it’s different from the object type1

-We can think of an unannotated function that is annotated with the Any type.
+Conceptually, an unannotated function can be treated as if it were annotated with the Any type.

 python